DerekLake/VariantValet/README_pipeline_overview_draft.md

 ## Overview of the Pipeline

 1. **Sequence Filtering - `Filter_by_length.py`**: This script filters sequences from a FASTQ file based on their length.
-It outputs a new FASTQ file containing only the sequences that meet the specified length criteria.
+It outputs three new FASTQ files containing reads corresponding to certain lengths that are supplied by an argument. (ex: reads are filtered to 3 fastq files containing reads <4000bp, betweeen 4000-4200 bp, and over 4200 bp.
+It also supplies the read count within each fastq file.

 2. **Variant Binning - `VariantValet.py`**: This Python script implements a binning algorithm to categorize viral variant-specific amplicons by haplotype from a wastewater sample containing multiple variants, using point mutations as a basis for differentiation.